 “Read a thousand books, and your words will flow like a river.”Lisa See

 It’s Sunday.
 Do you know what that means?
 It’s the day 2020’s Five Question Interviews go LIVE here on anotherhartmanauthor.com!
 Let’s read, learn and connect with this year’s fantastic bunch of writers, editors and agents.
-Up first: fellow writer Paulette Kennedy.
+Up first: author Paulette Kennedy.

 My advice to writers is to read everything–both inside and outside your preferred genre, and don’t take yourself too seriously.